Eating, drinking and feeding

 Concerns about safety when eating, drinking and swallowing

-If your child or a young person (up to the age of 18) has difficulties with safety when eating and drinking, a dysphagia-trained speech and language therapist can help.
+If your child or a young person (up to the age of 18, or 19 in some special schools) has difficulties with safety when eating and drinking, a dysphagia-trained speech and language therapist can help.

 For example: